BassamAssiri/python-reverse-shell/README.md

 # python-reverse-shell
 python reverse shell
-you will ned to change some values for you ip and port
+Replace IP with your ip or use ngrok if you don't have port forward and change PORT with your port or ngrok port